Account Authorizations: Discretionary Accounts

 - Absent a specific, written contrary indication signed and dated by the customer

-Because time-and-price authority expires at the close of business, it does not require the prior written authorization that Rule 3260 demands for full discretionary accounts.
+Because time-and-price authority expires at the close of business, it does not require the prior written authorization that the discretionary-accounts rule demands for full discretionary accounts.

 Exam Tip: Gotchas